 From September 2018, all Gildredge House Year 11 students who meet the minimum entry requirements are eligible to progress to the Lower Sixth.
 Places are, therefore, initially offered to internal, eligible Year 11 students and then to external applicants who meet the minimum entry requirements as published in the Sixth Form prospectus and are contingent on the availability of space on the appropriate A Level courses.
 Entry requirements for courses for external applicants are the same as those for internal applicants.
-The maximum number of admissions for external candidates is 72.
-The Governing Board as the Admissions Authority reserves the right to alter this number if they see fit.

 Academic entry requirements